Great! An example JSON file looks like this:

 The file contains a collection of name-value pairs, separated by a comma.

-is the value.
+The first pair is "first_name": "Guido".
+In this pair, first_name is the name and Guido is the value.
 After a comma, we have the next name-value pair, and so on.

-is the value.
+Look at the third pair: "titles": ["BDFL", "Developer"].
+This is also a name-value pair: titles is the name and the array ["BDFL", "Developer"] is the value.
 This is a key difference between the JSON and CSV formats: CSV is a flat format; it does not support nested objects.